christinakouridi/babygie/README.md

 See [our Notion page](https://www.notion.so/Agent-Analysis-678a4693229542868f2d526e132df4cd) for a brief analysis of agent trajectories and behaviours.

 ## Experiment 1
-Baseline agent with gru or attention-gru instruction encoder:
+Baseline agent with gru or attention-gru instruction encoder.
+To replicate our results, run `scripts.train_rl.py` with the below hyperparameter settings:

 - `env` repeated over [`BabyAI-GoToObj-v0`, `BabyAI-GoToLocal-v0`, `BabyAI-PutNextLocal_d0_e-v0`, `BabyAI-PutNextLocal_d2_e-v0`, `BabyAI-PutNextLocal_d4_e-v0`, `BabyAI-PutNextLocal-v0`]
 - `frames` repeated over for each env respectively [300_000, 25_000_000, 7_000_000, 30_000_000, 80_000_000, 100_000_000]